skip to Main Content

 It has generally been observed that employers are often reluctant to report violations of the Nurse Practice Act.
 The South Carolina Board of Nursing discourages this practice and is very vocal that employers should report any misconduct and violations on the part of their nurses.
 As per the Nurse Practice Act, an employer must report any misconduct to the State Board of Nursing within 15 business days from the discovery of the offense.
 Any supervisor who fails to report such misconduct in a timely manner could be subject to disciplinary action as well as civil sanctions.
 An employer who does not report the misconduct within the specified time can also face civil penalties per violation.
 Employers and nurse supervisors are thus bound to follow the South Carolina Nurse Practice Act.

-An important thing to remember is that anyone, whether it’s a patient, an employer, another medical professional or a coworker, can file a complaint against you with the Nursing Board.
+You may be wondering how a nurse can lose her license or the most common reason nurses have their license suspended.
+An important thing to remember is that anyone, whether it’s a patient, an employer, another medical professional, or a coworker, can file a complaint against you with the Nursing Board.
 If the complaint is because of any actions outlined above, there is a very high probability that your license will be revoked.
-However, there are often other allegations which are filed against nurses and which could result in license suspension or revocation.
+However, there are often other allegations which are filed against nurses which could result in license suspension or revocation.
 These could include allegations of:

 • engaging in an inappropriate relationship with your patient;